3. The Quest for Solvency

 Sir Andrew’s letter of admission to the office of Advocate in 1704 has been preserved among the family papers.
 His portrait was commissioned later, possibly…

-Elizabeth Learmonth was the only child of Thomas Leirmonth, a wealthy advocate in Edinburgh.
-She was married to Andrew Ramsay in April 1716, and brought…
+Elizabeth Learmonth was the only child of Thomas Leirmonth (the spelling varies), a wealthy advocate in Edinburgh.
+She was married to Andrew Ramsay in April…

 A quick recap of the four John Ramsays who feature in this record.
-1. Sir John Ramsay of Whitehill, 1st Baronet and Anne Ramsay; brother of…
+1. Sir John Ramsay of Whitehill, 1st Baronet, brother of Isobel Drummond 2….

-Magaret CALDERWOOD (1715–1774), was a daughter of Sir James Steuart of Coltness, bart., sometime solicitor-general for Scotland.
+Margaret CALDERWOOD (1715–1774), was a granddaughter of Sir James Steuart of Coltness, bart., sometime solicitor-general for Scotland.
 She married Thomas Calderwood of Polton in 1735….

 Nothing attests so firmly to the importance of appearance in the 18th century as the coats that the men wore!
 The Ramsay men were dark…

-Edinburgh citizens needed to watch out, not only for creditors, but for footpads and highwaymen.
-So, it made sense to keep a pistol handy in…
+Edinburgh citizens needed to watch out, not only for creditors, but for footpads, highwaymen — and Jacobites.
+So, it made sense to keep a pistol…

 This clock was in the National Trust’s Georgian House, in the main bedroom for many years.
 Visitors to Edinburgh would come and visit it, in…